nczita/complete-ror-developers-curse/README.md

 # The Complete Ruby on Rails Developer Course

 This the code written durring the course :
 **[The Complete Ruby on Rails Developer Course](https://www.udemy.com/course/the-complete-ruby-on-rails-developer-course/)** by Mashrur Hossain, Rob Percival, Codestars by Rob Percival.

+Code from lecture (written by presenters) is here https://github.com/udemyrailscourse.

 ## Instalation